CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 This repository contains a WebGL deferred shader with the following features:
 - deferred shading using WEBGL_draw_buffers
 - a toggleable "compressed g-buffer" pipeline
-- toon shading and bloom post processing
+- toggleable scissor testing for both the compressed and uncompressed pipelines
 - a tile-based lighting pipeline
+- toon shading
+- bloom as a post-processing effect

 Running the demo above requires support for `OES_texture_float`, `OES_texture_float_linear`, `WEBGL_depth_texture`, and `WEBGL_draw_buffers`.
 You can check your support on [WebGL Report](http://webglreport.com/).